jcai1/WowCoding/weakauras/touch-of-karma/README.md

 ## Touch of Karma

-Shows the absorb amount remaining for `Touch of Karma`.
+Shows the absorb amount remaining for `Touch of Karma`, taking account for the legendary `Cenedril, Reflector of Hatred`.

 ![Screenshot](./screenshot.png?raw=true)